Caching Strategies: A Practical Guide

-Most applications have data that changes rarely but gets hit constantly.
+Most applications have data that rarely changes but gets hit constantly.
 User profiles, product listings, config values, session data.
 Without caching, every request for this data pounds the database, even when nothing’s changed since last Tuesday.

 The numbers tell the story: